DanielJohnBenton/Sacred/README.md

 It was specified by [Conor O'Brien](https://esolangs.org/wiki/User:Conor_O%27Brien) in 2015 but until today had no interpreter or compiler.

+The way it works is very similar to the more famous [Brainfuck](https://github.com/DanielJohnBenton/Brainfug) language, but has some additional commands.

 ## Commands
 |Command|Meaning|Brainfuck equivalent|
 |---|---|---|